Dattax/sample_jl/README.md

 ### How it Works

 Ever wondered what the Julia community is working on in industry?
-Us to!
-This is why we'd like to highlight our friends in industry, in academia, and in the open source community as a whole by throwing a friendly competiion to accompony JuliaCon 2023.
+Us too!
+This is why we'd like to highlight our friends in industry, in academia, and in the open source community as a whole by throwing a friendly competiion to accompany JuliaCon 2023.
 The goal is for you to upload your best example of using Julia's Pluto Notebook in industry to JuliaHub.

 ### How to Submit

-We will createa form where you can submit your static URL.
+We will create a form where you can submit your static URL.
 The best is if you can name your project with the extension **_JuliaCon2023**

 The form will ask you for the following: